 This created confusion for me as I couldn’t understand why this was happening.
 At the same time, I felt calm after meditation, so I assumed meditation was helping me and continued with my mediation exercises especially when I was in a negative state of mind.

 Change in my understanding of meditation

 This continued for some more time till one day I came to know that one of my acquaintances (who had been meditating for many years and every day used to meditate for hours at times) committed suicide.

-Now as I wondered, I started looking for more information on how meditation affects us and our minds.
+Now as I wondered, I started looking for more information on how meditation affects us and our minds and can there be any side effects of meditation.
 What really happens to our thoughts and emotions as we go into a meditative state?

 Understanding Meditation through the Model of Mind

 According to this model, we have a

 Where along with other conscious processes we experience thoughts and emotions,

 Which is the storehouse of experiences and is approximately 6000 times more powerful than the conscious mind and